agentlang-ai/agentlang/README.md

     ticketTriager --> "NotEnoughInfo" ticketPending
 }

-agent ticketflow {
+agent NetOps {
     llm "ticketflow_llm",
-    role "You are a ticket management application.
+    role "You are a network ticket management application.
 Your job is to triage any ticket passed to you and update the ticket with appropriate assigned_to, status and triaging comments.", flows [triageFlow]
 }